Ceili McCabe

 Ceili McCabe (born September 17, 2001) is a Canadian middle- and long-distance runner who specializes in the 3000 metres steeplechase.
 She has represented her country at the 2022 and 2023 World Athletics Championships and holds the Canadian 3000 metres steeplechase record of 9:20.58, set in 2024.

 Early and personal life

 McCabe was born September 17, 2001, in Vancouver, British Columbia to Bob and Kate McCabe.
-She attended Little Flower Academy, where she was multi-sport athlete all five years of high school.
+She attended Little Flower Academy, where she was a multi-sport athlete all five years of high school.

 In 2019, she enrolled at West Virginia University in Morgantown, West Virginia where she majors in Sociology.

 Running career

 High School

 Competing for Little Flower Academy, under coach Mark Wilkie, McCabe was the 2019 BCSS champion over the 1500 metres steeplechase and finished third in the 800 metres at the same championships.
 Later that summer, she took first place at both the BC Club Championships in Kamloops and the Canadian U20 Championships in Montreal in the 3000 metres steeplechase.
 In the latter, she ran a personal best of 10:38.30.